Regulations covering minimum wages and statutory pay apply to almost every business.

 - For salaried workers, hours are usually a set number of basic hours per year.

-1.4 The position of workers who sleep on the premises is under review.
-The Department for Business, Innovation & Skills advises that workers need not be paid the minimum wage in respect of the period when they are not actually working, provided that:
+1.4 Workers who sleep on the premises need not be paid the minimum wage for any period when they are not actually working, provided that:

 - The employment contract clearly sets out the period when the worker is permitted to sleep, and the employer provides suitable sleeping facilities.

-1.5 The value of most perks cannot be included when calculating whether the employee is being paid the minimum wage.
+1.5 The value of most perks cannot be included when calculating the NMW and NLW.

-- The value of accommodation provided free can be included, but only up to a value of £34.37 a week.
+- The value of free accommodation can be included, but only up to a value of £37.45 a week.

 - The value of perks which can be freely exchanged for money, goods or services is included (eg incentives and bonuses).

-- Tips do not count towards the minimum wage, unless collected by the employer and paid through the normal pay system.
+- Tips do not count, unless collected by the employer and paid through the normal pay system.

-1.6 There is no opt out from the NMW.
+1.6 There is no opt out from the NMW and NLW.

 - Workers cannot agree to be paid less.

-- Workers must be paid the minimum, no matter how poor their performance is.
+- Workers must be paid the correct rate, no matter how poor their performance is.

-- Dismissing a worker to avoid paying the minimum wage is automatically unfair.
+- Dismissing a worker to avoid paying the correct rate is automatically unfair.

-- Directors of a start-up must be able to show that they pay themselves at least £6.31 an hour.
+- Company directors must be able to show that they pay themselves the rate applicable to their age.

-1.7 You need to keep adequate pay records to prove you are paying the minimum wage.If workers suspect they are underpaid, they can request, inspect and copy any records that will establish whether this is true or not.
+1.7 You must keep adequate records to prove you are paying the correct rates.If workers suspect they are underpaid, they can request, inspect and copy any records to establish whether you have or not.

 - Records don’t have to be kept in a specific format.
-If most of your employees are paid well above the minimum wage, you may not need to keep any additional records beyond those you already keep for PAYE.
+If most of your employees are paid well above the minimum wage, your PAYE records may be sufficient.

-- In case of dispute, you will have to prove that you have paid the minimum wage.
+- In case of dispute, you will have to prove that you have paid NMW or NLW.

-1.8 The minimum wage is enforced by HM Revenue & Customs (HMRC).
+1.8 The NMW and NLW are enforced by HM Revenue & Customs (HMRC).

-- It has the power to demand records, enter premises and interview employees.
+- HMRC can demand records, enter premises and interview employees.

-- It may detect breaches of the minimum wage requirements on your PAYE returns.
+- It may detect breaches in your PAYE returns.

 - Failing to keep adequate records, keeping false records, and obstructing an enforcement officer are all separate criminal offences.
-You could be liable for fines of up to £5,000 for any of these offences.
+You could be liable to a penalty of up to £20,000 for any of these offences.

-- If it is discovered that an employer is not paying the minimum wage, they will have to pay arrears within 14 days and a penalty equal to 100% of the unpaid wages owed to workers up to a maximum of £20,000 per worker.
+- Employers that breach the minimum wage will have to pay arrears within 14 days and a penalty equal to 200% of the unpaid wages owed to workers (100% of the unpaid wages for pay periods which began before 1 April 2016) up to a maximum of £20,000 per worker.
 If the employer still fails to pay, they risk prosecution and an additional fine.

 2 Maternity pay

-Many pregnant women on ordinary maternity leave are entitled to statutory maternity pay (SMP).
+Many women on ordinary maternity leave are entitled to statutory maternity pay (SMP).

-- She must have average weekly earnings of at least the lower earning limit of £109 per week in the eight weeks up to and including the qualifying week.
+- She must earn at least £112 per week in the eight weeks up to and including the qualifying week.

 - She must still be pregnant, or have had her baby, by the 11th week before the expected week of childbirth.